khakhalin/notes/keywords/pandas.md

     * Column name is an integer rather than a string
     * You use dynamic addressing (`a = 'name'; df[a]`)
     * You want to assign values to a dataframe (see below)
-    * Two common useful patterns  to slam after `.values` are `.unique()` if you want only unique values, and `.tolist()` if you need a standard Pythonic list.
-Both are numpy methods, not pandas.
+    * Two common useful patterns  is to use `.unique()` instead of `.values`if you want a list of unique values, and `.tolist()` after either, if you need a standard  list, and not a numpy array.
 * Select rows by label: `df.loc[1]`.
 Works for both df (returns a row-series), and for column-series (returns a single value).
 * To cast a single value from a row-series into just a value, use `.values[0]` at the end.
 * Out-of-range integers are forgiven (ignored) on reading, but cause an error if you try to write